Inverse Optimization of Convex Risk Functions: Numerical Study

-We run $k=5000$ experiments using simulated data.
-In each experiment a pair of mean $\mu_{k}\in\Re^{5}$ and covariance $\Sigma_{k}\in\Re^{5\times5}$ is first randomly generated by respectively a standard normal distribution scaled by 0.1 and a correlation matrix with uniformly distributed coefficients.
-The standard deviations in all $\Sigma_{k}$ are all equal to 0.1.
-We then randomly generate 60 days of returns for 5 assets from the normal distribution ${\cal N}(\mu_{k},\Sigma_{k})$.
-The first 30 days of returns are used for in-sample purpose and the second half are for the evaluation of out-of-sample performances.
-All portfolios $x_{Spec}$, $x_{OCE}^{s},$ and $x_{IC}^{s}$ are evaluated based on both the true risk measure, i.e. $\rho_{OCE}^{s}$ and the reference risk function , i.e. $\rho_{Spec}$.
+We compared both in-sample and out-of-sample performances of the portfolios $x_{OCE}^{s}$, $x_{Spec}$, and $x_{IC}^{s}$ optimized respectively based on the OCE risk measures $\rho_{OCE}^{s}$, the spectral risk measure $\rho_{Spec}$, and the imputed risk functions $\rho_{IC}^{s}$.
+In establishing the outcome space $\Omega$ and the associated distribution used in any of these risk functions, we used a uniform distribution constructed based on the first thirty days of joint returns in each sample.
+In comparing the out-of-sample performances, we additionally compute the optimal out-of-sample portfolios $\hat{x}_{OCE}^s$ and $\hat{x}_{Spec}$ optimized respectively based on the risk measure $\rho_{OCE}^s$ and $\rho_{Spec}$ using the out-of-sample data (i.e., the second thirty days of joint return in each sample).
+We benchmark the performances of the in-sample portfolios (i.e., $x_{OCE}^{s}$, $x_{Spec}$, and $x_{IC}^{s}$) against the optimal out-of-sample portfolios $\hat{x}_{OCE}^s$ and $\hat{x}_{Spec}$.

-Table \ref{tab1} and \ref{tab2} present the results.
+Table \ref{tab1} and \ref{tab2} present respectively the in-sample and out-of-sample results in terms of the averages.
 In reading the tables, when an entry corresponds to the portfolio $x_{IC}^{s}$ or $x_{OCE}^{s}$ and/or the measure $\rho_{OCE}^{s}$ parameterized by $s$, the $s-$value on the top of each column is the value specifying the parameter.
 All values in the tables are calculated by averaging the performances over 5000 experiments.
+We also provide other statistics in terms of boxplot in Figure \ref{fig:box_in} and \ref{fig:box_out}.
+Note that the plus sign ``+" in the boxplots refers to the average.